Skip to content

 How to Get Started

-It’s very rewarding to know that authentic brand relationships — built on genuine audience alignment, not follower counts — are what brands actually want.
-Start by building real relationships with brands you already use and love.
+Authentic brand relationships — built on genuine audience alignment, not follower counts — are what brands actually want and consistently pay more for.
+Start by building real relationships with brands you already use.

-You, like me, understand that having a talent manager changes the game here.
-Managers negotiate better rates and find opportunities you wouldn’t discover on your own.
+A talent manager changes the terms here.
+Managers negotiate better rates, find opportunities you wouldn’t discover on your own, and have existing relationships with brands that individuals don’t.
 Learn more about talent management for creators.

 4. Podcast Host or Producer

-Imagine, if you would, having a loyal listener base of 5,000 people who tune in every week — and having brands compete to sponsor your show at $500–$2,000 per episode.
+Picture a loyal listener base of 5,000 people who tune in every week — and brands competing to sponsor your show at $500–$2,000 per episode.

 Podcasting continues to grow, and there’s significant money in it for creators who can build and hold a loyal listening audience.
 Monetization pathways include sponsorships, premium content, live events, and merchandise.